MrOnlineCoder/GleedSDL/README.md

 - Automatic calculation of time delta (pass `SDL_MOVIE_PLAYER_TIME_DELTA_AUTO` as second argument to `SDLMovie_UpdatePlayer`)
 - _Probably will support seeking in future_

-Very quick example with the player:
+Very quick example with the player (no error checking):

 ```cpp
 // Initialization